-We told you last summer about the R22 phase out and with summer approaching, Comfortech Service Experts wanted to remind you of your choices.
+Last summer we told you about the R22 phase out and with cooling season approaching, Comfortech Service Experts wanted to remind you of your choices.

-If you have an air conditioning system installed earlier than 2010, it likely uses R22 refrigerant, which is what causes the air coming from your air conditioner to be cool and pleasant.
-The EPA began phasing out R22 refrigerant in recent years because it was adding to the depletion of the Earth’s ozone layer.
+If you have an air conditioning system installed earlier than 2010, it likely uses R22 refrigerant, which is what causes the air coming from your air conditioner to be cool and comfortable.
+The EPA began phasing out R22 refrigerant in recent years because it was contributing to the depletion of the Earth’s ozone layer.

 Launching in 2010, the production and import of R22 was prohibited and by 2020, R22 will pretty much no longer be allowed.